redwoodjs/redwood/docs/docs/services.md

 }
 ```

 > If you are overwriting the DATABASE_URL in your `src/lib/db` instantiation of the PrismaClient, you need to use this option.
-If not provided, a vanilla `new PrismaClient()` is used to run the callback.
+If not provided, a vanilla `new PrismaClient()` is used to run the callback that will not respect any custom configurations not represented in your `prisma.schema`

 Be sure that both your callback and the surrounding `validateUniqueness()` function are `return`ed or else your service function will have nothing to return to its consumers, like GraphQL.